brentjett/presence-test-framework/README.md

 # Digital Presence Testing

-Scratchwork for a digital presence testing framework.
+Notes for a testing platform to evaluate different kinds of web properties collectively as a "Digital Presence".
+A Digital presence includes web properties, physical business locations, associated people, and mentions/backlinked sites.

 ## Digital Presence (Account Object)
 A digital presence is a collection of properties owned/used by a business or individual, as well as mentions discovered on the web.
 Building this presence into a profile allows unit tests to be run against each property to evaluate its health or functionality.